A Storm of Swords-Chapter 39

 |Chapter chronology (All)|

-The Lightning Lord’s band is attacking a sept held by several members of the Bloody Mummers.
-Arya watches as Lord Beric and Thoros of Myr seem to be everywhere at once, both with flaming swords in hand.
-Afterward, they hang the Mummer called Septon Utt for his crimes.
-Arya is upset that Lord Beric let Sandor Clegane free after taking all his gold.
+Arya Stark watches as Lord Beric Dondarrion and Thoros of Myr seem to be everywhere at once, both with flaming swords in hand.
+After the battle, the brotherhood hang several Mummers, including Septon Utt, for their crimes.
+Arya is upset that Beric let Sandor Clegane free after taking all his gold.

-That night at the sept's brewhouse, Lord Beric is speaking to Arya and asks Thoros, "How many times have you brought me back now?"
+That night at the septry's brewhouse, Beric speaks with Arya and asks Thoros, "How many times have you brought me back now?"
 Thoros claims it is R'hllor who has restored his life six times, but the seventh may be the end of both of them.
 Beric reveals that he has trouble remembering his past, and would be unable to even find his ancestral home.
-Thoros believes that the Lord of Light is not done with Lord Beric yet, and that is why the red god has raised him from the dead so many times.
+Thoros believes that the Lord of Light is not done with Beric yet, and that is why the red god has raised him from the dead so many times.
 The outlaws plan to ransom Arya back to her mother or brother.

 Character List appearing/mentioned